 Doesn’t that mean you’re letting yourself go?
 Are you just going to eat whatever you want now?
 What about your health?
 These questions are completely normal and honestly expected!
 One of the best things you can do is intentionally immerse yourself in the world of not-dieting.

-It’s a big beautiful world filled with compassion, health, respect, mindfulness, and gentle nutrition practices that benefits your physical and your mental health.
+It’s a big, beautiful world filled with compassion, health, respect, mindfulness, and gentle nutrition practices that benefit your physical and mental health.
 One of the greatest ways to keep a steady stream of anti-dietness in your life is by reading or listening to intuitive eating books.

-Whether you like to read up on the science or just the witty and relatable life lessons that it teaches us, there’s a book here for you to love.
+Whether you like reading up on science or just the witty and relatable life lessons it teaches us, there’s a book here for you to love.

 Since Amazon is often a go-to for book purchases, I’ve included links to purchase the books or audiobooks there.

-But, if you’re wanting to go the sustainable secondhand route, Thriftbooks is my favorite place to get gently used books to give an old book new life.
+But, if you want to go the sustainable secondhand route, Thriftbooks is my favorite place to get gently used books to give an old book new life.
 (Use the link above to save $30 after your first order with them).